indigo-dc/indigo-datacloud-releases/indigo1/seventh_update_of_indigo-1.md

 ## <a name="synergy"></a>Synergy Service, v.
 1.4.0  and Scheduler Manager, v.
 2.3.0

 #### What's new
-This update brings the support for the OpenStack Mitaka version and many new features and bug fixes like
+This update brings the support for the OpenStack <b>Mitaka</b> version and many new features and bug fixes like
 * new **Synergy Service** features:
   * Synergy CLI command enhanced to support SSL
 * new **Synergy Schedule Manager** features: